 Federal student loan requirements

-If you’ve maxed your scholarship and grant options (or don’t qualify), federal student loans are a good alternative to pay for college.
+If you’ve maxed out your scholarship and grant options (or don’t qualify), federal student loans could be a good alternative to pay for college.

-- Be a U.S. citizen or eligible noncitizen: Some legal U.S. residents without citizenship might still qualify.
+- Be a U.S. citizen or eligible noncitizen.
+Some legal U.S. residents without citizenship might still qualify.

-- Have a Social Security number: Outside of residents from a few U.S. territories, you must have a valid Social Security number.
+- Have a Social Security number.
+Outside of residents from a few U.S. territories, you must have a valid Social Security number.

-- Enroll in an eligible degree or certificate program: You can’t use federal student loans unless you’re attending an accredited or recognized program.
+- Enroll in an eligible degree or certificate program.
+You can’t use federal student loans unless you’re attending an accredited or recognized program.

-- Make satisfactory academic progress: Each school sets its own academic standards.
+- Make satisfactory academic progress.
+Each school sets its own academic standards.
 If you don’t maintain the minimum grades your school requires, you risk getting cut off from federal aid programs.

-- Register with Selective Service: Men between ages 18 and 25 must sign up for the draft through Selective Service.
+- Register with Selective Service.
+Men between ages 18 and 25 must sign up for the draft through Selective Service.

-- Enroll at least half time for Federal Direct Loans: For most student loan programs, you must sign up for at least a half-time course load.
+- Enroll at least half time for Federal Direct Loans.
+For most student loan programs, you must sign up for at least a half-time course load.

-- Complete and sign the FAFSA: The Free Application for Federal Student Aid (FAFSA) is used to calculate your financial need, which is the difference between what your family is expected to contribute and your estimated cost of attendance.
+- Complete and sign the FAFSA.
+Your FAFSA information is used to calculate your financial need, which is the difference between what your family is expected to contribute and your estimated cost of attendance.

 - Have qualifications needed for your program: A high school diploma, GED, homeschool program, or equivalent is required.